“Inspire yourself to inspire others.” — Ceyenne Doroshow’s motto

 Photo credit: Dia Dipasupil, Getty Images.
 Copyright: 2018 Getty Image

 Petite Jasmine (legally known as Eva-Maree) was a Swedish sex worker, activist, and outspoken critic of the Nordic model.
-She had known that her ex-husband was violent and stalking her.
-When she went to the authorities to report this worrying behavior in an attempt to de-escalate the situation, the police dismissed her because she is a sex worker.
-In the years leading up to her murder, her husband, already sanctioned for his violent behavior, got full custody of their children because of her sex worker status.
-The European sex worker and activist community held protests and memorials for Petit Jasmine and another sex worker murdered in Turkey, Dora Oezer.
+She had known that her ex-boyfriend was violent and stalking her.
+When she went to the authorities to report this worrying behavior in an attempt to de-escalate the situation, the police dismissed her because she was a sex worker.
+In the years leading up to her murder, her ex, already sanctioned for his violent behavior, got full custody of their children because of her sex worker status.
+The European sex worker and activist community held protests and memorials for Petite Jasmine and another sex worker murdered in Turkey, Dora Oezer.

 Photo Credit: Pixie Vision Photography

-Lavern continues to make historic strides in her career and inspire through her activism.
+Cox continues to make historic strides in her career and inspire through her activism.
 She is an empowering advocate, a leading voice in the anti-violence movement.
-She supports gender non-conforming individuals in moving beyond binary expectations to live more authentically as individuals.
-Lavern was one of Glamour magazine’s 2014 Women of the Year, one of The Grio’s 100 Most Influential African Americans, and one of the Top 50 Trans Icons by The Huffington Post.
+She supports gender-nonconforming individuals in moving beyond binary expectations to live more authentically as individuals.
+Cox was one of Glamour magazine’s 2014 Women of the Year, one of The Grio’s 100 Most Influential African Americans, and one of the Top 50 Trans Icons by The Huffington Post.
 She received the Courage Award from the Anti-Violence Project and the Reader’s Choice Award from Out magazine, among other accolades.